aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

   - Verified against hand-computed or analytically known values on constructed inputs, plus behavioral tests.
 No second implementation is compared.
 - - **Internal only**
-  - Verified by unit and property tests (invariants, edge cases, shape and error handling) written against the intended behavior.
+  - Verified by unit and property tests (invariants, edge cases, shape, and error handling) written against the intended behavior.
 Correctness relative to the cited derivation rests on code review.